Is a divorced woman capable of offering marital advice?

 - Marriage is a relationship just like friendship.
 Intimate friendship.
 If you aren’t treating your partner at least as well as you would treat your best friend, change your attitude and your habits.
 And you deserve the same.

 - Character and values.
-(It bears repeating.)
+(See?
+Worthy of repeating.)
 Men go bald.
 They get paunchy.
 They snore.
 Women get stretch marks, PMS, and eventually, go through menopause.
 If you don’t pair up with someone of character and values when the skin is tight and the follicles are intact, what’s it going to be like 20 years down the line?

 We change; marriage changes